This three week residency was for the purpose of researching and developing new work for my current project Casser Maison.

 Travelling to Collemacchia via Naples I visited Pompeii, saw the frescoes at Villa Oplontis, where the Emperor Nero’s wife Poppea lived, and the Naples Archaeological Museum where countless objects recovered from Pompeii are housed .
 Everywhere you see what remains.
 Stone, walls, doorways, streets.
 Clay amphora, clay tiles.
 A painted plaster layer.
 These ancient things give a glimpse of lives lived, of what was carried along and what was hoped would continue.

-Upon arrival at the Museum of Loss and Renewal in the beautiful secluded hamlet of Collemacchia I and my 5 co-residents were warmly welcomed by Tracy Mackenna and Edwin Janssen who run TMOLAR.
+Upon arrival at the Museum of Loss and Renewal in the beautiful secluded hamlet of Collemacchia I and my 5 co-residents were warmly welcomed by artists Tracy Mackenna and Edwin Janssen who established TMOLAR.
 It was also the opportunity to meet my fellow residents dancer and artist Gabrielle New from Melbourne, Australia, artist Lynn Imperatore from Bristol, artist Steve Dutton also from Bristol, Filmmaker Richard Ashrowan from The Borders in Scotland and Kirsty Maguire, architect, artist and explorer from Dundee.
 There was chat about our backgrounds, our projects and suggestions of places to go and invitations to walk to discover the village and the landscape.

 A group walk the next day with Tracy and Edwin led us up and around an old roman village, and more recent ruins of gun emplacements from when the juggernaut came through in 1944, alongside an ancient well still being used by farm animals, bee hive shaped stone shelters for shepherds.
 Bees, wild herbs, birch forest.